T. Frank Appleby: Personal life and death

+Appleby was fond of traveling and made an extensive trip to England, France, and Italy.
+He visited the Panama Canal while it was under construction.
+He was a member of the Deal Golf Club in Deal, New Jersey.

-He died on December 15, 1924, in Baltimore, Maryland before he could take his seat, and was replaced by his son, Stewart Appleby.
+He died on December 15, 1924, in Baltimore, Maryland.
 He was buried in Chestnut Hill Cemetery near Old Bridge in East Brunswick, New Jersey.